Outline of an orange dog with a heart shaped nose Conditions

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

 Do you envy fellow dog owners who can take their dogs everywhere in the car?
 You’ve tried, but your dog gets car sick.
 It’s a challenging problem for both you and your pup, but rest assured — there are steps you can take to help with your dog’s motion sickness.
 How can you help your dog’s car sickness (and save yourself the headache of cleaning up from your dog throwing up in the car)?
-Read on to learn our tips to nip dog car sickness in the bud.
+Read on to learn these useful tips to nip dog car sickness in the bud.

 Why Does My Dog Get Car Sick?

 Why does my dog throw up in the car?
 Like with humans, stress can play a big role in many behavioral concerns, including car sickness.
 For example, if you’ve only taken your dog in the car to visit the vet, he may associate the car ride with a negative or worrisome experience.
 Or perhaps he threw up once before in the car and now associates car rides with feeling sick.
+Dogs with anxiety about the car may also develop an upset stomach and vomit.

 What Are The Symptoms Of Dog Car Sickness?